timbs85/p5.js/README.md

 # p5.js

-A basic project generator for p5.js
+A basic project generator for p5.js made with Processing.